 COE or “close of escrow” means that both parties – buyer and seller – have fulfilled conditions in the homebuying contract and are ready to move the sale forward.

-Close of escrow implies that all the closing documents and associated paperwork are signed, and the homebuyer is ready to move into their new home.
+Close of escrow implies that all the closing documents and associated paperwork are signed and the homebuyer is ready to move into their new home.
+Therefore, COE represents more than just a transactional event; it marks the culmination of a series of steps that bring both parties closer to realizing their real estate goals.

-COE might or might not be the final part of the home-buying process.
-That’s because the closing date might or might not be included in the close of escrow.
+However, COE might or might not be the final part of the home buying process, as the deal hinges on the closing date, which might or might not be included in the closer of escrow.

 The closing date marks when all transactions are officially completed, implying that the deed of the property is signed over to the buyer.